CodeEugene/Hugh4-us/content/docs/leading-green.md

 >We use [EWEB's](http://www.eweb.org/residential-customers/going-green/solar-electric) net meter solution.
 This solution says that for each kWh of power we put on to the grid we get a credit back (for a kWh used on a later billing cycle) or we get financially compensated for the overage at the end of 12 months.

 >It is concerning that EWEB in some locations is considering moving to a [Smart Metering solution](http://www.eweb.org/residential-customers/smart-meters-and-smart-grid/opt-out-program).
-This may mean that our Daytime power is not as valuable as our nighttime power.
+This may mean that our daytime power is not as valuable as our nighttime power.
 This should be a concern for all owners of PV solar systems.